 Overview of Conference

 Marsan Carr, FL, provided a brief overview of this year’s conference along with Michael Connet of ACTE.
 There are a significant number of sessions to attend and available speakers due to the pairing with Best Practices.
 Also, the increased attendance when paired with Best Practices attendees allowed the Conference to be placed at the Grand Hyatt facility.
+Assignments for session hosts were reviewed and Brian shared an update on the Awards Luncheon plans.

 Old Business